IBM/knative101/workshop/exercise-6/README.md

 A `Secret` is a Kubernetes object containing sensitive data such as a password, a token, or a key.
 You can also read more about [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

 1. Let's create a secret, which will be a `docker-registry` type secret.
 This type of secret is used to authenticate with a container registry to pull down a private image.
 We can create this via the commandline.
 For username, simply use the string `iamapikey`.
-For `<token_value>`, use the token you made note of earlier.
+For `<api_key_value>`, use the api key you made note of earlier.

     ```
-    kubectl create secret docker-registry ibm-cr-secret --docker-server=https://us.icr.io --docker-username=iamapikey --docker-password=$MYAPIKEY
+    kubectl --namespace default create secret docker-registry ibm-cr-secret  --docker-server=us.icr.io --docker-username=iamapikey --docker-password=$MYAPIKEY
     ```

 2. We will also need a secret for the build process to have credentials to push the built image to the container registry.
-To create this object, we'll first need to base64 encode our username and password for IBM Container Registry.
-For username, you will again use the string `iamapikey`.
-The base64 encoding of `token` should be: `aWFtYXBpa2V5` - which is already in the yaml file.
-Let's base64 encode our token, and copy it.
+To create this secret, we'll first need to base64 encode our username and password for IBM Container Registry.
+For username, you will use the string `iamapikey`.
+The base64 encoding of `iamapikey` should be: `aWFtYXBpa2V5` - which is already in the yaml file.
+Let's base64 encode our apikey, and copy it.

     ```
-    echo -n "$MYTOKEN" | base64 -w0  # Linux
+    echo -n "$MYAPIKEY" | base64 -w0  # Linux
-    echo -n "$MYTOKEN" | base64 -b0  # MacOS
+    echo -n "$MYAPIKEY" | base64 -b0  # MacOS
     ```

 3. Update the `docker-secret.yaml` file with your base64 encoded password.
 You can find the password field near the end of the file.
-Username (`dG9rZW4=`) is already provided for you.
-Replace `<base_64_encoded_token_value>` with your own base64 encoded token value, and ensure you've saved the file.
+Username (`aWFtYXBpa2V5=`) is already provided for you.
+Replace `<base_64_encoded_api_key_value>` with your own base64 encoded apikey value, and ensure you've saved the file.

 4. Apply the secret to your cluster: